BrindleDigital/rentfetch/readme.txt

 * New icons for single-properties buttons
 * New single-properties button to show office hours, if synced.
 * Updating shortcodes with new button and icons
+* Restoring capability to click on shortcodes on the site backend to copy them to the clipboard.
+* Fixing link to the floorplan shortcodes page that wasn't going to the specific shortcodes page of the floorplan settings.

 = 0.30.0 =